wavefrontHQ/docs/pages/doc/direct_ingestion.md

 When you use direct ingestion, you might see 406 responses, which means that the Operations for Applications service pushed back the data.
 Direct ingestion drops this data -- and if you code your client to retry, you're actually starting to rebuild the proxy.

-{% include note.html content="In production environments, the recommended way to send data to the Operations for Applications service is to install a Wavefront proxy.
-Direct data ingestion is suitable only for test, trial, and POC environments." %}
+{% include note.html content="In production environments, you must send data to the Operations for Applications service by installing a Wavefront proxy.
+Direct data ingestion is suitable only for test, trial, and POC environments and is not fully supported." %}

 It's typical that the Operations for Applications service doesn't accept a small amount of data.
 This pushback doesn't cause any issues with proxies.
 Consider this example:
 * The data rate smoothed out over a minute is 100k PPS.